Install JFrog CLI Plugins

 📘

-The Downloading log line appears twice — this is expected CLI behavior.
+The Downloading log line appears twice.
+This behavior is expected from JFrog CLI.
 The success message does not include the version number.
 To confirm the installed version, run the plugin with --version.

 To verify the installation: